 Five professional organisations are partners of the network

-CGI and AFT in France serve as President and Vice President of NETINVET.
+AFT in France serves as President of NETINVET until the next General assembly in March 2024.
 They contribute jointly to the development of the network and support the efforts of training centres.
 Furthermore, two individuals from these organisations are responsible for activity coordination and organisation of meetings.

-The SBB in the Netherlands and the CPV in Italy support the network in their respective countries and are represented by their vocational training mobility expert at steering committee meetings.
+The SBB, STL and MBO Raad support the network in the in the Netherlands.
+The SBB is moreover represented by their vocational training mobility expert at steering committee meetings.

 In 2017 the car maintenance sector rejoined the network and is represented by the French professional organisation ANFA.